 - For every required service — such as a realtor, mortgage lender, home inspector, property insurance company and attorney — compare at least three competing firms.
 Ask friends, family and coworkers for referrals.
 It is especially important to compare realtors, as they ikely will recommend contacts for the other services; you want to make sure it is someone you can trust.

 - Compare service providers according to their reputations for customer service as well as fees and interest rates.

 - Use the internet to shop around efficiently.
 Current mortgage interest rate information can be found at www.hsh.com and www.bankrate.com.
 The web site www.realtor.com provides information about buying and selling a home and the ability to do extensive property searches anywhere in the country.

-- Another reason it is so important to compare realtors is that while they work closely with buyers to show houses for sale, they generally represent sellers as their objective is to promote a sale and earn a commission.
+- Another reason it is so important to compare realtors is that, while they work closely with buyers to show houses for sale, they generally represent sellers because their objective is to promote a sale and earn a commission.
 Therefore, be careful of saying anything to a real estate agent that might divulge your negotiating strategy.

 - When you're determining how much house you can afford, don't forget about insurance.
 Purchase liability limits of at least $300,000 ($500,000 is better) on homeowner’s insurance and adequate coverage to rebuild your home in the event of a loss.
 A property and casualty insurance agent can assist you with these decisions.